Bee houses seem to be showing up everywhere!

 But you want to know the best part about Mason Bees?

 They rarely, rarely sting!
 This makes bee houses completely safe to install in your backyard.

 Mason Bees are docile and only sting if they are in SERIOUS danger, and even then the pain is very mild compared to a yellow jacket.
 The stinger has evolved to be an egg guide.
 And male bees physically can’t sting!

 The fact Mason Bees don’t sting is excellent news if you have kids or a spouse (like mine) who isn’t fond of your typical, stinging bee. 🙂 Now I have full permission to put up as many bee houses as my heart desires!

 *I need to mention that Mason Bees are not the only beneficial insects that use bee houses, but are the most popular.
 You can also expect to see Leafcutter Bees, which are also excellent pollinators, and many species of small, solitary wasps.*

 What are the BEST bee houses to buy?

-Before I list some of my favorite bee houses that you can purchase online, I think it’s essential to provide some education why these funny looking houses with tubes are ideal for Mason Bees!
+Before I list some of my favorite bee houses that you can purchase online, I think it’s essential to provide some education on why these funny-looking houses with tubes are ideal for Mason Bees!